John Butler (musician): Personal life

 Butler is married to Danielle Caruana, an Australian musician and vocalist who performs under the name of Mama Kin.
 They have two children, a daughter and a son.
-They also have an adopted son, Alex, who is also a musician.

 After wearing dreadlocks for 13 years, Butler cut them off in early 2008.
 In an interview with the Herald Sun newspaper in 2008, Butler acknowledged that he had been referred to as the "million dollar hippie" in various articles and around his hometown in Australia.
 The nickname refers to his inclusion on the Business Review Weekly list of the 50 richest entertainers in 2004, with reported earnings of A$2.4 million.

 Prior to the release of the John Butler Trio's sixth album, Flesh and Blood, Butler explained:

 I still care about everything I care about.
 But I don't know how to write another song about a greedy arsehole ruining the planet.
 I have done it.
 I started writing about the damage of war and the environment, but as you drill down deeper, move closer to the core of the heart, there are so many great stories to be had which aren't literally talking about a problem.

 Butler also admitted to substance use: "I've never had any big addictions.
 I feel like I might smoke pot a bit too much, and I've done cigarettes."
 He affirmed to his audience that he is "normal" and is "going through all the same things" they are, and he asked that he not be placed on a "pedestal".